Skip to main content

 I hadn't realised how good MelbandRoFormer was until I tried it in this setting.
 Now I use it in all my vibevoice TTS runs as it also normalises the output levels.

 Workflow: Its best to install it from the Enemyx-net site linked above and follow their instructions for use of models and so on.
-But to download the workflow for inspection or use right click here and download the json file.
+But to download the workflow (updated 17th February) right click here and download the json file.
 The workflow you can drop into Comfyui and it will load up.

 back to top of page